Coyotes rally from 3 goals down to beat Ducks 4-3

 Fowler made it 3-0 in the first two minutes of the third period with a shot through a screen.

+“We were playing a direct game and getting pucks to the net,” Silfverberg said.
+“When you get rewarded early, get one than two, it helps with confidence.”

-Then it was Arizona’s turn to score.
+But then it was Arizona’s turn to score.

 Dvorak beat Gibson on a penalty shot after Silfverberg hooked him on a short-handed breakaway.
 It was the third short-handed penalty-shot goal in Coyotes’ history.